emrecdr/tiqets/Readme.md

 ```

-Simplified SQL representation of the schema:
+Here's a simplified SQL representation of the schema:

 ```sql
 CREATE TABLE Customers (